martijnrusschen/solaredge-to-push/README.md

   - SOLAREDGE_KEY (Your SolarEdge API Key)
   - SOLAREDGE_SITE (Your SolarEdge site ID)
   - SLACK_WEBHOOK (Slack webhook key)
+  - CHANNEL = #general (Slack channel you want to post the message in)
 - Add the Heroku scheduler add-on
 - Configure the Heroku scheduler add-on to run the following rake task every day: `rake notify_slack`